SilvenLEAF/Algorithms/README.md

-# Fluid-Layout-Exercise-1
+# WEB-SCRAPER
-This is the very first FLUID Web-page that I am creating after learning Fluid Layout.
+This is the very first WEB-SCRAPER.